practical-opnsense/practical-opnsense.github.io/README.md

 Simple packet filters are becoming a thing of the past.
 Even the open-source domain is moving towards Next-Generation Firewalls.
 [OPNsense](https://opnsense.org/) is a top player when it comes to intrusion detection, application control, web filtering, and Antivirus.

-__The fourth edition of this book is available since May 2023 as printed book and e-book.__
+__The fourth edition of this book is available since May 2023 as printed book and e-book.
+The 5th edition is expected in April 2025.__

 Take a look into the [table of contents](Table_of_contents.md)